-Grange are currently continuing the now established relationship with Stobart Group Ltd by supplying high quality PQ concrete for the new taxiways at London Southend Airport
+During 2017 Grange continued the now established relationship with Stobart Group Ltd by supplying high quality PQ concrete for the new taxiways at London Southend Airport

-Grange are supplying the concrete through a high quality twin shaft mobile concrete plant capable of batching up to 60m3 per hour.
-The plant is on hire from RSD Concrete ltd and the first few weeks of the project have gone without any hitches.
+Grange supplied the concrete through a high quality twin shaft mobile concrete plant capable of batching up to 60m3 per hour.
+The plant was on hire from RSD Concrete ltd and the project was completed without any hitches.

-There are two forms of specialised concrete being supplied.
+There were two forms of specialised concrete being supplied.